 Seek has a complete list of recruiters in Sydney.

 AustCorp Executive Recruitment

 By going through a recruiter you are more likely to find a better fitting position and an employer actively looking who willing to help you obtain a working visa and even help out with your move to Sydney.

-Another option is trying the new Skill Select online service that matches up experienced workers with Australian employers.
+Another option is trying the new Skillselect online service that matches up experienced workers with Australian employers.

-If you have a 457 Temporary Business Visa or another temp business visa and you want to change jobs, you can.
+If you have a 482 Temporary Business Visa or another temp business visa and you want to change jobs, you can.
 Your new employer will need to take over your visa which is fairly simple.
 If you leave your job while on a Temporary Business Visa, you have 60 days to find a new sponsor before your visa is not longer valid.